bihealth/sodar-server/docs_manual/source/api_examples_r.rst

     [1] "33333333-3333-3333-3333-333333333333"

-Another useful operation is to list the projects and categories which are available to you (i.e., the current user).
+Another useful operation is to list the projects and categories which are available to you.
 This also uses the projectroles API, so we again use the respective header.

 .. code-block:: r